- Written by Dr.Mehmet Demircioglu

 Shock loss usually has a relationship to surgery timing.
 It appears after the operation and often affects the areas close to surgical work.

 Ongoing hair loss is different.
 It is the continuation of your underlying hair loss pattern.
-It may affect the crown, mid-scalp, or areas behind the transplant even if the grafts themselves are growing.
+It may affect the crown, middle scalp, or areas behind the transplant even if the grafts themselves are growing.

 Some people notice a gap between transplanted and native hair months after surgery.
 The transplant may be growing, but the native hair behind it may continue to miniaturize.

-To separate these problems, compare the current appearance with pre-surgery photos and ask where the loss is happening.
+To separate these problems, compare the current appearance with photos before surgery and ask where the loss is happening.
 Is it limited to the surgical field, or is the whole pattern progressing?

 If there was active hair loss before surgery and no stabilization plan, ongoing loss becomes more likely.
 If the thinning appears suddenly around the operated zone and later improves, temporary shock loss becomes more likely.